-Android 4.2 includes support for multiple users and provides support for full user isolation [Resources, 70].
+Android includes support for multiple users and provides support for full user isolation [Resources, 70].

-Device implementations MUST meet these requirements related to multi-user support[Resources, 71]:
+Device implementations MUST meet these requirements related to multi-user support [Resources, 71]:

-- As the behavior of the telephony APIs on devices with multiple users is currently undefined, device implementations that declare android.hardware.telephony MUST NOT enable multi-user support. - Device implementations MUST, for each user, implement a security model consistent with the Android platform security model as defined in Security and Permissions reference document in the APIs [Resources, 54]
+- As the behavior of the telephony APIs on devices with multiple users is currently undefined, device implementations that declare android.hardware.telephony MUST NOT enable multi-user support. - Device implementations MUST, for each user, implement a security model consistent with the Android platform security model as defined in Security and Permissions reference document in the APIs [Resources, 54] - Android includes support for restricted profiles, a feature that allows device owners to manage additional users and their capabilities on the device.
+With restricted profiles, device owners can quickly set up separate environments for additional users to work in, with the ability to manage finer-grained restrictions in the apps that are available in those environments.
+Device implementations that include support for multiple users MUST include support for restricted profiles.
+The upstream Android Open Source Project includes an implementation that satisfies this requirement.

 Each user instance on an Android device MUST have separate and isolated external storage directories.
 Device implementations MAY store multiple users' data on the same volume or filesystem.
 However, the device implementation MUST ensure that applications owned by and running on behalf a given user cannot list, read, or write to data owned by any other user.
 Note that removable media, such as SD card slots, can allow one user to access another's data by means of a host PC.
-For this reason, device implementations that use removable media for the external storage APIs MUST encrypt the contents of the SD card if multi-user is enabled using a key stored only on non-removable media accessible only to the system.
+For this reason, device implementations that use removable media for the external storage APIs MUST encrypt the contents of the SD card if multiuser is enabled using a key stored only on non-removable media accessible only to the system.
 As this will make the media unreadable by a host PC, device implementations will be required to switch to MTP or a similar system to provide host PCs with access to the current user's data.
 Accordingly, device implementations MAY but SHOULD NOT enable multi-user if they use removable media [Resources, 72] for primary external storage.
-The upstream Android open-source project includes an implementation that uses internal device storage for application external storage APIs; device implementations SHOULD use this configuration and software implementation.
-Device implementations that include multiple external storage paths MUST NOT allow Android applications to write to the secondary external storage
+The upstream Android Open Source Project includes an implementation that uses internal device storage for application external storage APIs; device implementations SHOULD use this configuration and software implementation.
+Device implementations that include multiple external storage paths MUST NOT allow Android applications to write to the secondary external storage, except for their package-specific directories on the secondary external storage.